rickosborne/cascades/md/18-2-8-daybreak.md

 He looked surprised.

 "Are you sure?"
+His eyes flicked to the front, as if trying to remind me that I could go check.

+I widened my smile and tilted my head.

 "Yes, sir."
 I put my hand on his shoulder, turning us both back to the aisle.